byjord/shopify-scripts/README.md

 Scripts are maintained, edited and published on a store by using the [Script Editor](https://help.shopify.com/manual/apps/apps-by-shopify/script-editor).

+---

-**Warning**: Shopify Gurus or Plus Success Managers do not support Scripts, they are a Plus only feature that are intended to provide extended functionality, and should only be implemented and/or altered by professional developers.
+**Warning**: Shopify Gurus & Plus Success Managers do not support Scripts, they are a Plus only feature that are intended to provide extended functionality, and should only be implemented and/or altered by professional developers.
 If you are a Plus Merchant please contact your MSM and ask for an introduction to a partner.

 ---